mui/mui-x/docs/data/data-grid/list-view/list-view.md

 Similar to the default grid view, field visibilty can be toggled in list view.

-In the list view column’s `renderCell` function, data can be conditionally rendered based on [column visibility](/x/react-data-grid/column-visibility/).
+In the list view column's `renderCell` function, data can be conditionally rendered based on [column visibility](/x/react-data-grid/column-visibility/).

 ```tsx
 import {